hfournier/intratela-netlify-cms/src/posts/my-first-post-copy.md

 ---
-title: This is my very first post
+title: This is my very first edited post
 description: Capitalize on low hanging fruit to identify a ballpark value added activity to beta test.
 Override the digital divide with additional clickthroughs from DevOps.